Uplift Education Implemented Rhithm, Inc’s Application This Year to Determine Students Daily Mental Well-Being

 The application’s data platform provides administrators and school district personnel with real-time student well-being metrics.
 Uplift then examines the metrics further by reviewing specific schools, grade levels, and/or demographic information.
 For example, Uplift is able to see if a student is repeatedly reporting that they are angry, hungry, exhausted, or in conflict with another student.
 The school social counselor can respond to this data quickly by doing a live check-in with that student.
 Following each “tempo check”, teachers play a 60 second video that promotes self-management by doing a quick breathing or body stretch exercise.
 These quick and easy breaks give our students a chance to calm themselves and reflect on their learning.
 Recently our Director of Well-Being was rushing in to volunteer at a primary school and was out of breath.
 A first grader came up to her and said, “You need to put your arms like you are holding a ball and breathe while you lift the ball.
 That’s how you calm down.”
 When our students are teaching the adults how self-regulate, we know we’ve done our work.

-Approximately one in six American youths aged 6-17 experience signs or symptoms associated with a mental health disorder each year (National Alliance on Mental Illness, 2021).
-The fallout from the COVID-19 pandemic demonstrates a rise in youth mental health needs, with more than 25% of U.S. parents reporting increasing concerns with their child’s mental health between March and June 2020 (Patrick et al., 2020).
-With symptoms of mental health disorders regularly appearing in students within the school setting, interventions focused on identifying early signs of mental health needs are critical before student academic progress, and overall well-being is irrevocably impacted (Eccleston, 2021; Kessler et al., 2005; Ohrt et al., 2020).
-Having a strategic system to address student mental health needs in the school setting is imperative to account for the link between student academic achievement and overall well-being (Borntrager & Lyon, 2015).
+Each year roughly one in six American youths aged 6-17 struggle with the signs or symptoms of a mental health disorder (National Alliance on Mental Illness, 2021).
+During the height of the COVID-19 pandemic, more than 25% of U.S. parents reported escalating concerns related to their child’s mental health (Patrick et al., 2020).
+Given that symptoms of mental health disorders frequently manifest in students within the school environment, programming designed to identify the early warning signs of mental health needs is necessary for preventing any negative impacts on student academic and social-emotional progress (Eccleston, 2021; Kessler et al., 2005; Ohrt et al., 2020).
+To support student academic achievement and overall well-being, students require a strategic system that specifically addresses their mental health needs within the school environment (Borntrager & Lyon, 2015).